Do you want to enrol in an Academic Bachelor programme at the University of Antwerp? You will need to fulfil a number of admission requirements.

 You need to provide all necessary data and electronic documents for this part of your application before the deadlines mentioned under "Application deadlines".

-Start your request for bachelor admission in the electronic application Mobility-Online (applications have closed for 2020-2021, applications for 2021-2022 will start on 1 December 2020).
+Start your request for bachelor admission in the electronic application Mobility-Online (applications for 2022-2023 will start in December 2021).
 Need help with the application?
-A user guide (PDF, 500kb) is available.
+A user guide (PDF, 500kb) and instructional videos are available.

 - Generate a user account to access the application in a secure way

 - Upload electronic documents to support your application.
 No legalisation is necessary at this point.
 The following minimum documents are required:

 - a color copy of a valid passport or identity card